clearlinux/clear-linux-documentation/source/tutorials/openvino.rst

       If bundle installation is successful, the above files should appear.

 #.
-To view the pre-built OpenVINO Sample Application source code, enter:
+To view the pre-built OpenVINO sample application source code, enter:

    .. code-block:: bash

       ls /usr/share/doc/inference_engine/samples

-In the next section, you learn how to use an OpenVINO Sample Application.
+In the next section, you learn how to use an OpenVINO sample application.

-Run OpenVINO Sample Application
+Run OpenVINO sample application
 *******************************

 After installing OpenVINO on |CL|, you need a model against which to test.